A Learning-Augmented Overlay Network: Continuous Skip-List Networks

-\paragraph*{Route.} The route algorithm (Algorithm~\ref{alg:route}) takes the destination node id $v$ and hops from node to node until it finds the destination node, returning $(v, True)$ or reaches a dead end in some node $w \neq v$, return $(w, False)$.
+\paragraph*{Route.} The route algorithm (\autoref{alg:route}) takes the destination node id $v$ and hops from node to node until it finds the destination node, returning $(v, True)$ or reaches a dead end in some node $w \neq v$, return $(w, False)$.

-\paragraph*{Join.} The join algorithm (Algorithm~\ref{alg:join}) inserts the node inside the Continuous \sln based on its anchor local variable.
-The potential neighbor changes of the other nodes propagate through the network with the find\_neighbors algorithm (Algorithm~\ref{alg:find_neighbors}).
+\paragraph*{Join.} The join algorithm (\autoref{alg:join}) inserts the node inside the Continuous \sln based on its anchor local variable.
+The potential neighbor changes of the other nodes propagate through the network with the find\_neighbors algorithm (\autoref{alg:find_neighbors}, in this paper's appendix).

-\paragraph*{Leave.} The leave algorithm (Algorithm~\ref{alg:leave}, in this paper's appendix) shows how an already-inserted node can leave the network.
-The potential neighbor changes propagate through the network with the delete\_neighbors algorithm (Algorithm~\ref{alg:delete_neighbors}, in this paper's appendix).
+\paragraph*{Leave.} The leave algorithm (\autoref{alg:leave}, in this paper's appendix) shows how an already-inserted node can leave the network.
+The potential neighbor changes propagate through the network with the delete\_neighbors algorithm (\autoref{alg:delete_neighbors}, in this paper's appendix).